trigger-corp/Forge-Documentation/source/mobile.rst

 What next?
 ----------------------------------
-If everything went well and you're ready to move on to some more fancy things, why not try our :ref:`Mobile Weather App <tutorials-weather-tutorial-1>` tutorial?
+Next you could try our
+:ref:`Mobile Weather App <tutorials-weather-tutorial-1>` tutorial.

+Or if you're comfortable with the tooling and want to do something more advanced check out :ref:`our recipes and example apps  <best-practice-index>`.